tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

       should not be in square brackets, see `job_templates` arguments `project` and `playbook`

-## Open questions
+## Answered questions

 - Do we care that extra arguments are ignored silently?
   - This is probably an API issue as the CLI doesn't know what arguments are valid.
+  - Stuck with this
 - Why was `scm_type` and `organization` not required to make a project
-- Why is ad_hoc_commands only plural
-- Want to clarify that creating a ad_hoc command launches it???????
-- Should we be able to modify an ad_hoc command if it cant be re-launched? (no apparent way to do this)
-- relaunch? does not seem to be implemented
+  - just the way the api works

+# candidates for RFE's
+- alias "ad_hoc_commands create" -> "ad_hoc launch"
+- Relaunch implementation across board
-- Way to sort by required/optional args for help text?
+- Sort by required/optional args for help text
-- Can human output for metrics endpoint get output in text/plain instead of weird empty list?
+- Add support for human output for settings and metrics
-- Help text documents we cannot filter json or yaml outputs, caleb wants to know why
-- way to help dumb users figure out when need --id and when is bare argument (smart users might notice that list takes --id but modify, launch, delete, and get take an action on a specifc one that they take as a positional argument)
+- Add support for filtering yaml
+- Sane interface for providing launch time parameters (prompt on launch)
+- Add support for callback endpoint for job_templates so the hosts can reach back and launch job templates
+- _DONOTFILE_ draw crazy workflow graph on command line
+- _DONOTFILE_ export/import workflow graphs via yaml
+- Support totally wiping your tower install instead of truncating database

+## Open questions
+  - what are we doing about jq and tabulate -- are there python packages available to yum for this?
+Need to consult shane/bill about this